JainRachit123/Games/README.md

 # Games

-This repository contains two different game Tic Tac Toe and Snake Game.
+This repository contains different games using python and its modules.

 Tic Tac Toe is made using basic python.

 Snake game is made using turtle module in python.

+Car Dodge game is made using pygame module of python